 Recently rung peals can be viewed on our website home page through a ‘live feed’ from the Ringing World’s Bell Board.

-These figures may still be inaccurate, not least because some peals are likely to have been unrecorded or still awaiting discovery.
+These figures up to 31st December 2025 may still be inaccurate, not least because some peals are likely to have been unrecorded or still awaiting discovery.
 If you’re interested in helping with further research, please do get in touch!

 The Peal Books from 1897 to 1920 are deposited in Bedfordshire County Records Office. where they can be inspected free of charge (but not taken away) by appointment at Bedfordshire Archives, Riverside Building, Borough Hall, Bedford, MK42 9AP, 01234 228833, email archive@bedford.gov.uk) on Monday, Tuesday, Wednesday, and Friday with separate morning (9.30am to 1.00pm) and afternoon (2.00pm to 4.30pm) sessions.
 The 1897-1906 Peal Book is Catalogue Number X529/7 and the 1906-1920 Peal Book is Catalogue Number X529/8.
 The Association’s 1976 Annual Report (on Page 41) lists Association Records which were deposited at the County Records Office in 1976.